Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/commercial_BIOS/README_LICENSED_PARTS.txt

+/*!
 \ingroup License
 \defgroup commercial_BIOS Commercial_BIOS
+\ingroup License

 @{

-Welcome to the IsoAgLib program library hwich is published as Open Source under the license conditions of the General Public License ( with exception ) of the Free Software Foundation!
+Welcome to the IsoAgLib program library which is published as Open Source under the license conditions of the General Public License ( with exception ) of the Free Software Foundation!

 THIS DIRECTORY: